 You and your partner may want to consider blood tests to look at your hemoglobin type.
 This testing would help to provide you with information about your chances to have a future child with a hemoglobin disease.
+A genetic counselor can order the necessary blood tests and help to answer any questions you may have.
 If you are interested in seeing a genetic counselor, your baby's pediatrician can help schedule the appointment for you.